Mt. Seven lower launch at 9 km or 9k launch

 Neighbours and visitors enjoy the sight of hang gliders and paragliders landings.
 Have a good one but keep good humor if you miss.
 Moreover, they may save you in case of a crash.
 See advices how to land with a hang glider.

-At a 4:1 glide from the Lookout, the landing zone (LZ) is easily accessible most of the time.
-As a rule of thumb, when you are at the height of the west butte, you should head toward the landing.
+At a 4:1 glide from the Lookout, the Nicholson landing zones (LZ) are easily accessible most of the time.
+As a rule of thumb, when you are at the height of the west butte, you should head toward Nicholson.
 However, flying is not always so easy.
 Paragliders fly much slower than hang gliders, consequently come short of the LZ most often.
 It happens every year.
 The lack of penetration in an increasing head wind is the principal reason, bad judgment comes second.
 However, in moderate (or stronger) south wind, paragliders simply must land elsewhere.
 Also, after taking off from the lower launch or when scratching low at the kilometer 5 cliffs, the landing of choice becomes the gravel pit.
 Hang gliders: avoid the alternates LZ unless you're in serious trouble (thunderstorm, for example).
 They are small; a crash would be too likely.
 Although, a good drag parachute could possibly help.

 These alternatives are: